 Studios, location specialists, distributors, exhibitors, facilities houses, post-production and special effects companies, and archives are all finding that they can reduce their costs when they take measures to reduce their environmental impact.

-Of course, obvious common sense measures like turning off lights and PCs at the end of the day help but companies that are serious about reducing their environmental impact – and their costs – start by getting an audit to find out what their impact is, where it’s greatest and where it’s easiest to reduce.
-There are many organisations that offer audit services but a good place to start is the Carbon Trust www.carbontrust.co.uk which provides business and the public sector with expert advice and finance on carbon reduction.
+Of course, obvious common-sense measures like turning off lights and PCs at the end of the day help but companies that are serious about reducing their environmental impact – and their costs – start by getting an audit to find out what their impact is, where it’s greatest and where it’s easiest to reduce.
+There are many organizations that offer audit services but a good place to start is the Carbon Trust www.carbontrust.co.uk which provides business and the public sector with expert advice and finance on carbon reduction.
 Green Screen London, working with Film London and the London Mayor’s Office has developed a ‘carbon calculator’ that allows you to estimate the carbon impact of different areas of activity involved in film production.
 You can download the calculator at www.london.gov.uk/mayor or at www.filmlondon.org.uk.